w41x/payload-zitadel-plugin/README.md

             // URL of your Zitadel instance
             issuerUrl: process.env.ZITADEL_URL ?? '',

-            // in Zitadel create a new App->Web->PKCE, then copy the Client ID
+            // in Zitadel create a new App->Web->PKCE in your project, then copy the Client ID
+            // DO NOT FORGET to add '{http://localhost with development mode on or https://your-domain.tld}/api/users/callback'
+            // to the allowed redirect URIs and ALSO to the post logout redirect URIs
             clientId: process.env.ZITADEL_CLIENT_ID ?? '',

             // change field names, field labels and alse hide them if wanted